2graphic/graph-interpreter/planned-features.md

     - Zoom In/Out
     - Reset Zoom
     - Center Graph
-  - Help
+  - Help (rank 2)
     - About
     - Documentation
-- Document Panel
+- Document Panel (rank 2)
   - Contains tabs for open documents
     - Each open document will contain a Graph Editor component
   - Can be split to show multiple open documents
   - Tabs/Files from Files Panel can be dragged and dropped to one of the edges to enable split view
-- Files/Project Directory Panel
+- Files/Project Directory Panel (rank 2)
   - Groups files into what is available in the directory and what is actively open
   - Can create files and directories from the panel
-  - Shows which files have pending changes to be saved
+  - Shows which files have pending changes to be saved (rank 1)
-- Components Panel
+- Components Panel (rank 1)
   - Groups components into nodes and edges
     - Components can be dragged and dropped onto the graph editor
-      - The previously dragged component will be set as the active component for Edit Mode
+      - The previously dragged component will be set as the active component for Edit Mode (rank 2)
-        - A single node and a single edge can both be simultaneously active
+        - A single node and a single edge can both be simultaneously active (rank 2)
-  - "General" groupings
+  - "General" groupings (we're still arguing about this)
     - Selector for selecting components on the editor
     - Eraser for deleting components with the mouse (can also select components and use delete key)
     - Pen for freehand